syncfusion-content/asp.net-core-docs/aspnet-core/Getting-Started.md

 ![](getting-started_images/getting-started_img15.JPG)

-* Open **“_viewimports.cshtml**” file from the views folder and add the following namespace for components references and Tag Helper support.
+* Open **_viewimports.cshtml** file from the views folder and add the following namespace for components references and Tag Helper support.

    {% highlight cshtml %}